Google Cloud Firestore vs Firebase Realtime Database

 2. Offline-First Applications: Firestore offers offline support, making it ideal for mobile applications that need to operate irrespective of network connectivity.
 Posse, a digital innovation studio, uses Firestore to ensure their apps continue to function even in offline scenarios, syncing data changes once the connection is restored.

 3. Scalable User Authentication: Firestore can handle complex and scalable user authentication, making it ideal for applications with a large user base.
-For instance, Alibaba Travels, a leading travel service, uses Firestore for managing and authenticating its vast user base efficiently.
+For instance, Alibaba Travels, a leading travel service, uses Firestore to manage and authenticate its vast user base efficiently.

 4. Serverless Applications: Firestore seamlessly integrates with Firebase and Google Cloud, providing a robust infrastructure for serverless applications.
 Companies like Invertase, a digital agency, utilize Firestore in combination with Google Cloud Functions to build and scale serverless applications.